 The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+[VI.A.2.d)]

-The program director must evaluate each resident's abilities based on specific criteria.
-When available, evaluation should be guided by specific national standards-based criteria.
+The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
+[VI.A.2.d).(1)]

-Faculty members functioning as supervising physicians should delegate portions of care to residents, based on the needs of the patient and the skills of the residents.

-Senior residents or fellows should serve in a supervisory role of junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+Faculty members functioning as supervising physicians must delegate portions of care to residents, based on the needs of the patient and the skills of each resident.
+(Has changed from Detail to Core) Senior residents or fellows should serve in a supervisory role of junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+[VI.A.2.d).(2) & (3)]